bruceravel/demeter/documentation/Athena/ui/glist.rst

 Hitting :button:`Control`-:button:`k` or :button:`Control`-:button:`j` changes the
 current group to the one above or below.

-.. caution:: As of version 0.9.20, :button:`Control`-drag-and-drop is no longer
+.. caution:: As of version 0.9.20, :button:`Control`-drag-and-drop is
-	     available for reorganizing group list items.
-That feature has been discontinued in favor of file drag and drop.
+   no longer available for reorganizing group list items.
+That feature has been discontinued in favor of file :mark:`drag,..` drag and drop.

 Items can be removed from the list.
 The current group or the marked groups can be removed from the project by selecting